-Question 7-Wouldn't it have been the natural thing to telephone Montag about getting a detective, instead of Schiff?
-Why did you telephone Schiff, and not Montag?
-Answer-When I first phoned Mr. Schiff it was Mr. Montag's lunch hour, and I couldn't get Mr. Montag on the phone.
-Mr. Schiff was at the factory office, and, so, when Mr. Montag gave his permission to Mr. Schiff to hire detectives, he could more readily arrange an interview and receive detectives than I, who was at my residence, could.
+Question 7-Wouldn't it have been the natural thing to telephone Montag about getting a detective instead of Schiff?
+Why did you telephone Schiff and not Montag?
+Answer-When I first 'phoned Mr. Schiff, it was Mr. Montag's luncheon hour, and I couldn't get Mr. Montag on the phone.
+Mr. Schiff was at the factory office, and so when Mr. Montag gave his permission to Mr. Schiff to hire detectives, he could more readily arrange an interview and receive detectives than I. who was at my residence.
 Mr. Schiff was my assistant, and naturally I had him do this work for me.
-I don't see the material point is that as soon as I could I had a detective employed and put upon the case to ferret out the crime.
+I don't see the materiality of this question.
+The material point is that as soon as I could I had a detective employed and put upon the case to ferret out the crime.